lithnet/access-manager-docs/docs/configuration/Setting-up-the-AMS-directory.md

-# Setting up the AMS directory
+# Preparing the AMS directory
 ![](../images/badge-enterprise-edition-rocket.svg) The Access Manager directory is an [Enterprise edition feature](/about-ams/Access-Manager-Editions)

 When using the Lithnet Access Manager Agent (AMA) on devices that are not joined to an Active Directory (non-windows devices, Azure AD devices, and standalone Windows devices), the AMA stores passwords in the Access Manager Directory.